DilanjanDK7/Feature_extraction_Container/docs/TECHNICAL_DETAILS_ADVANCED.md

 5. Higuchi T. (1988).
 Approach to an irregular time series on the basis of the fractal theory.
 Physica D, 31(2):277-283.

 6. Yeo BT, Krienen FM, Sepulcre J, et al. (2011).
 The organization of the human cerebral cortex estimated by intrinsic functional connectivity.
 J Neurophysiol, 106(3):1125-1165.

+## Copyright

+Copyright (c) 2024 Dilanjan DK and BrainLab.
+All rights reserved.
+For permission requests, contact: Dilanjan DK (ddiyabal@uwo.ca)